dswah/sgcrfpy/README.md

 which is a reparametrization of standard linear regression [1]

 In this sense, `Lambda` models the structure between output variables `y`, while `Theta` models the direct relationships between `x` and `y`.
 For example, in genetical genomics, a gene network `Lambda` controls how genetic perturbations in `Theta` propagate indirectly to other gene-expression traits [1].
-In wind-farm power forecasting, `Lambda` models the spatial and temporal correlations between various generators, while `Theta` captures the dependencies on exogenous variables [2].
+In wind-farm power forecasting, `Lambda` models the spatial and temporal correlations between various generators, while `Theta` captures the conditional dependencies on exogenous variables [2].

 Sparse Gaussian CRFs are a particular flavor of Gaussian CRFs where the loss function includes an `L1` penalty in order to promote sparsity among the estimated parameters.
 Setting `lam L` >> `lam T` results in Lasso regression, while setting `lam T` >> `lam L` results in Graphical Lasso.